Truebill

 Manage your finances like never before

 There are a lot of users who have heard of a company named Truebill.
-What particularly stood out is that there are quite a bunch of people who ask: “What is the Truebill app?”, “Is Truebill safe?”, “Is Truebill legit?”, etc. So let’s break down this wall of misunderstandings.
+What stood out was the number of people asking: “What is the Truebill app?”, “Is Truebill safe?”, “Is Truebill legit?”, and so on.
+So let’s break down this wall of misunderstandings.

-Initially, Yahya Mokhtarzada, the company CEO, approached us with a request to evoke trust in their customer base, since the users were reluctant to enter their financial information, which was necessary to use the service.
-At that time, their company (formerly known as Billninja), was managing only the unwanted subscriptions of their users.
+Initially, Yahya Mokhtarzada, the company’s CEO, approached us with a request to build more trust among their customers.
+At that time, users were hesitant to provide financial information, which was essential for using the service.
+Back then, the company (formerly known as Billninja) only managed unwanted subscriptions for its users.

 We had a site that was thrown together by amateurs and a name that was more playful than professional.
 We needed design and branding that inspired trust.